 During the first phase of this project in 2020, Heliox helped CURE to have a charging solution for their first electric truck.
 For the first scope of this project Heliox installed a 300kw charging solution to support CURE to start their switch to electric trucks.

 With the new upgrade charging infrastructure CURE can charge their truck in a fast, reliable and flexible way in their own depot.
-With this new upgrade CURE will be one of the first waste management companies to be fully electric, as they plan to have 14 truck using the charging depot in January of 2023 that will grow up to 35 until the end of next year.
+With this new upgrade CURE will be one of the first waste management companies to be fully electric, currently with electric trucks and plans to expand it in 2024 to 35.

 More importantly, this new charging infrastructure has proven to be positively disruptive in breaking traditional patterns of waste management and has enabled Cure to work in line with national and regional climate policy objectives.